21energy/21energy_heater_control/README.md

 ![logo](https://github.com/21energy/21home_assistant/raw/main/logo.png)

 This Home Assistant integration is providing information and functions to control devices from 21energy GmbH.
-This runs fully local and does not rely on external 21energy infrastructure
+This runs fully local and does not rely on external 21energy infrastructure.

 ## This component will set up the following platforms